 The only pests are aphids in the ear - an EAMU exists for Teppeki.

 Canary Seed has a low demand for fertiliser.

-P and K should be applied to the seedbed.
-Typical rates are 25 - 50 kg/ha depending on the index.
+There is some evidence that Canary Seed will respond well to Potassium, which should be applied to the seedbed.
+Typical rates are 25 - 30 kg/ha depending on the index.